 Yet she did not despair the least to attain what she desired, determined as she was not to stop at the first best marriage of convenience and to choose herself, come hell or highwater, no matter his rank, a spouse worthy of her.

 So she sent her various suitors on different quests that were actually fools' errands, sending each and every one of them away with a graceful flick of the wrist.
 Or so she did rather to those who managed to return alive to her presence, since many of the quests were literally a matter of life and death.
-Lord Kurumochi was asked to bring a branch of the fabled golden ruby-tree, with fruit and all; the one he brought to the Nayotake Mansion was revealed to be a forgery made by skilful artisans who had cast the gold and cut the rubies into berry shapes by hand.
+Lord Kurumochi was asked to bring a branch of the fabled golden ruby-tree, with fruit and all; the one he brought to the Nayotake Mansion was revealed to be a forgery made by skilful artisans who had cast the gold and cut the rubies into berry shapes by hand (when the jewellers he had hired stormed into the mansion and demanded payment for the three years' work it had taken them to make the ersatz ruby branch; when His Lordship refused, Kaguya paid them generously, while the embarrassed Lord Kurumochi left the court and lived in the woods as an ascetic for the rest of his life).
 The Minister of the Left was asked to bring a rainbow pearl from the tiara of the Dragon Queen, but he never returned to Kaguya's estate, having been swallowed up by a wave on a stormy night, having set sail and scoured the Pacific to bring the moon-white maiden the precious jewel.

 Eventually the Crown Prince himself, the eldest son of the Empress, came to the Nayotake estate to try his luck at winning the renowned --and now regarded as unattainable-- Princess Kaguya.
 The Moon had begun to wax as the suitors were sent away, and it would be full on that summer night.
 To Kaguya's surprise, the Crown Prince was young and good-looking, dashing and charming, full of clever liveliness, and it came as no surprise that he found her charming, and she found him after her taste.
 The next day, they would start for the palace above all palaces, on the outskirts of the capital, and Kaguya, the rare provincial bride, would eclipse all the born and bred court ladies like the full moon shines above all the stars in the night sky...
 But why were there tears in her eyes as she looked that evening at the full moon, rabbitless as it had been ever since the Nayotakes had adopted her?